-One of the star fruits in Indian cuisine, ripe brown raisins are found dotted about in rich milk puddings, ensconced inside sweet syrupy cheese balls called Gulabjamuns, and stirred into fragrant rice.
+Ripe brown raisins are one of the star fruits in Indian cuisine.
+They’re found dotted about in rich milk puddings and stewed fruit, ensconced inside sweet syrupy cheese balls called Gulabjamuns, and stirred into fragrant rice.

-- The lungs: Raisins lubricate the body's channels — particularly the lungs.
-Therefore, people with less-than-robust respiratory systems find them very healing.
+- The lungs: Raisins lubricate the body's channels—particularly the lungs.
+Therefore, people with less-than-robust respiratory systems find them very nourishing.

 - The throat: Raisins with milk or water can relieve thirst.

 - The bowel: Raisins soaked overnight and taken in the morning support bowel movements.
 The Council suggests a healthy raisin recipe: Combine 50% raw milk and 50% cool water.
-Eat two handfuls of soaked raisins twice a day, and sip two glasses of this water alongside.
-Besides this, eat light foods like squashes — lauki in particular is good — to regulate your bowel movement.
+Eat two handfuls of soaked raisins twice a day, and sip two glasses of this water.
+Raisins taken with ghee (clarified butter) have also been shown to encourage regularity.

 An excellent way to reduce the glycemic index of raisins is to combine them with spices like cinnamon bark and cardamom.
-Cinnamon in particular has the ability to lower the glycemic index, so it is very beneficial to include it when taking raisins.
+Cinnamon in particular has the ability to help keep blood sugar levels healthy, so it is very beneficial to include it when taking raisins.

-Raisins are gentle nourishment; hence they are pacifying to Vata dosha.
+Raisins are gentle nourishment; hence they are pacifying to, and support the functions of Vata dosha.
 In particular, Apana Vata, the sub-dosha that looks after waste elimination and other abdominal functions, is nurtured by raisins.

 As far as Kapha is concerned, raisins can actually aggravate this dosha, owing to their heavy and sweet nature.
 Unless combined with cardamom or cinnamon, raisins taken in heavy amounts can increase Kapha.